bsv-blockchain/gitbook-poc-solutions/demos/README.md

 Comprehensive index of all Demo solutions with quick access to key information.

-> **Note**: This catalog represents a subset of BSVA's POC portfolio.
-Many POCs are still in development and not all are documented in this GitBook yet.
+> **Note**: This catalog represents a subset of BSVA's Demos portfolio.
+Many Demos are still in development and not all are documented in this GitBook yet.
 BSVA is continuously incorporating new additions to expand the catalog.

 ## Active POCs